rapidsai/raft/BUILD.md

 ### C++ Integration

-The C++ component of RAFT is header only, so it can be easily configured using CMake by consuming libraries.
+C++ RAFT is a header only library, so it can be easily configured using CMake by consuming libraries.
 Since this repo is intended to be included by downstream repos, the recommended way of accomplishing that is using CMake's git cloning functionality:

 ```cmake